Bimsara-Janakantha/Local-RISCV-Development-Environment/src/05. Context Switching/ctx_switch_w_cycle_count/README.md

 - Return address (ra, x1) — if switching from a function call
 - Program counter — simulated via a saved label or function pointer

-But for simplicity in a cooperative switch, we can:
-- Use separate stacks for each task.
-- Save/restore only the callee-saved registers + ra + sp.
+But for simplicity in a cooperative switch, we Save/restore only the callee-saved registers + ra + sp.
-- Use a global context struct per task.

 ---